11th Army Aviation Brigade: History

 On 1 December 2018, the brigade received a repaired Mi-8 MT.
 On 14 October 2019, the brigade was awarded the honorary name "Kherson".

 Following the Russian invasion of Ukraine, the brigade performed combat operations on the frontlines.
 The brigade's headquarters were attacked in the first hours on the Russian invasion.
 The brigade's home airbase, Chornobaivka was overrun by Russian forces on 27 February 2022 capturing three Mi-2s, two Mi-9s, one Mi-8 and eight Mi-24s, which were placed in storage, all operational aircraft were evacuated to other airfields.
 On 4 March 2022, a medevac helicopter of the brigade was shot down by a missile near Velyka Novosilka killing its pilot, Captain Pentela Yuriy Dmytrovych.
 On 8 March 2022, a helicopter of the brigade while flying on a combat mission was shot down with MANPADS near Brovary killing its pilot Hegechkori Oleg Irodiyovych.
-Another helicopter of the brigade was shit down on March 8 in the Chernihiv Oblast, two pilots were captured and later exchanged.
+Another helicopter of the brigade was shot down on March 8 in the Chernihiv Oblast, two pilots were captured and later exchanged.
 On 15 March 2022, while performing a combat mission near Marinka in the Donetsk region, an Mi-24 of the brigade destroyed 15 pieces of Russian equipment and killed 40 soldiers, after which its plane was shot down by a missile killing pilot Borys Oleksandr Oleksandrovych and a soldier Lazovskyi Oleksandr Serhiyovych.
 On 18 January 2024, the brigade received large UAVs.
 On 13 February 2024, an Mi-8 of the brigade was attacked in the airspace near the village of Robotyne killing its pilot, Captain Ivantsov Vsevolod Pavlovich.

+On 23 February 2026 the unit was awarded the Presidential Award For Courage and Bravery by the President of Ukraine Volodymyr Zelenskyy.